 Large sandy beach backed by sand dunes, facing north-east.
 Beach wheelchair available for hire.
 Car park, toilets, telephone, café.
 Lifeguards in summer.
 Concrete ramp with staggered barrier: 1:8 to 1:10 up for six metres to wooden walkway, then 1:22 down for 12 metres to viewpoint at head of beach.
 Unpredictable tide and river currents.
 Bathing can be dangerous.

 More Access for All Information

 Mobility scooters are provided by the National Park Authority at three of its sites and centres including Carew Castle and Oriel y Parc in St Davids.

 Easy Access Viewpoints

 These easy access viewpoints can all be reached by car and have a parking area or lay-by.

-PLEASE NOTE: Beach wheelchairs will not be available until further notice.
+PLEASE NOTE: Some beach wheelchairs will not be available until further notice.
 We are working hard to have more beach wheelchairs available for summe...